survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 ```

 T> If you are not sure how a particular RegExp matches, consider using an online tool, such as [regex101](https://regex101.com/).

+T> Babel is discussed in greater detail at the *Processing with Babel* chapter.

 ## Loader Evaluation Order